-Lester Strong is Principal Gifts Officer of the AARP Foundation.
-He previously served as CEO of AARP Experience Corps, which tutors and mentors elementary school children (K-3) who struggle with reading by utilizing the skills and experiences of adults 50+.
-AARP Experience Corps serves 30,000 students in 21 cities across the United States through a program recognized as the one of the most effective in-school interventions in the country.
+At the AARP Foundation, Lester served as Principal Gifts Officer and CEO of AARP Experience Corps, which tutors and mentors elementary school children who struggle with reading by utilizing the skills and experiences of adults 55-plus.
+AARP Experience Corps (originally operated by Encore.org) serves more than 35,000 students in 23 cities across the United States through a program recognized as the one of the most effective in-school interventions in the country.

-A long-time proponent and practitioner of meditation, Lester was CEO of the SYDA Foundation, an educational organization that provides instruction in yoga and meditation in 46 countries.
-He spent 25 years in the television industry as an executive, producer, reporter and anchor in Charlotte (WBTV), Atlanta (WSB), New York (ABC Entertainment) and Boston (WHDH).
+A longtime proponent and practitioner of meditation, Lester was also CEO of the SYDA Foundation, an organization that provides instruction in yoga and meditation in 46 countries.
+Strong spent 25 years in the television industry as an executive, producer, reporter and anchor in Charlotte (WBTV), Atlanta (WSB), New York (ABC Entertainment) and Boston (WHDH).
 His work earned him a host of national and regional awards, including five regional Emmy Awards and a White House commendation from President Ronald Reagan.

 Lester is married to Pat Courtney Strong with a blended family of five children.